jcintron82/etch-a-sketch/README.md

 # etch-a-sketch
-A simple etch a sketch game
+An etch a sketch game created using HTML, CSS and Javascript.